ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

 > beginner here (Windows) as much as the next guy.
 Let me know in the comments
 > if I missed anything!

-Now that I'm looking at Windows with my "more mature developer eyes," I was curious on how to get around the Windows OS through a shell.
+Now that I'm looking at Windows with my "more experienced" developer eyes, I am curious as to how I can get around the OS through the shell.
+Previously, I've always used the GUI.
 With that, I learned that the main entrypoint is through PowerShell.

 ### PowerShell